Central Body Components

 Analytic orbit ephemeris sources

-To edit the orbital elements of an analytical ephemeris source, select it in the Ephemeris list and click Details....
-In the Ephemeris dialog box, enter the Epoch of the source and the Value and Rate (of change) for the classical (Keplerian) orbital elements listed in the following table.
-These data must be entered with respect to the body's parent, in the parent-inertial coordinate system.
+To view and edit the orbital elements of an analytical ephemeris source, select it in the Ephemeris list and click Details....
+In the Ephemeris dialog box are the Epoch of the source and the Value and Rate (of change) for the classical (Keplerian) orbital elements listed in the following table.
+When editing, you must enter these data with respect to the body's parent, in the parent-inertial coordinate system.

 Orbital Elements Properties of an Analytic Orbit Ephemeris Source